saftle/getty_images_thumbnail_scraper/README.md

 Perfect scraper for AI model training, since you only need around 512x512.
 The thumbnails retrieved from gettyimages are close to that size.

+This entire script was programmed by ChatGPT (AI Language Model) with a little bit of back and forth debugging also provided by ChatGPT.
+You can try ChatGPT here: https://chat.openai.com/

 # Installation requirements prior to using:

 ```